OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 #### **5.2.7 `opae.io`**

-An interactive Python environment packaged on top of libopaevfio.so, which provides user space access to PCIe devices via the vfio-pci driver.
+Opae.io is a interactive Python environment packaged on top of libopaevfio.so, which provides user space access to PCIe devices via the vfio-pci driver.
 The main feature of opae.io is its built-in Python command interpreter, along with some Python bindings that provide a means to access Configuration and Status Registers (CSRs) that reside on the PCIe device. opae.io has two operating modes: command line mode and interactive mode.
 An example of this command's output can be found in section [5.2.9 Running the Host Exerciser Modules](#heading-5.2.9).
 The binary is installed by default at `/usr/bin/opae.io`.<br>

 <a name="heading-5.2.8"></a>

 #### **5.2.8 `host_exerciser`**

 The host exerciser is used to exercise and characterize the various host-FPGA interactions eg. MMIO, Data transfer from host to FPGA , PR, host to FPGA memory etc. An example of this command's output can be found in section [5.2.9 Running the Host Exerciser Modules](#heading-5.2.9).
 The binary is installed by default at `/usr/bin/host_exerciser`.
-For more information refer - [Host Exerciser](https://opae.github.io/latest/docs/fpga_tools/host_exerciser/host_exerciser.html)<br>
+For more information refer to - [Host Exerciser](https://opae.github.io/latest/docs/fpga_tools/host_exerciser/host_exerciser.html)<br>

 <a name="heading-5.2.9"></a>